 The 15th summit conference of the Organisation of African Unity opened in Khartoum on Tuesday -- (18 July faced with the divisive issue of the role of French and Cuban forces in several African conflicts.

-The 15th summit conference of the Organisation of African Unity opened in Khartoum on Tuesday -- (18 July faced with the divisive issue of the role of French and Cuban forces in several African conflicts.
+Background: The 15th summit conference of the Organisation of African Unity opened in Khartoum on Tuesday -- (18 July faced with the divisive issue of the role of French and Cuban forces in several African conflicts.
 A more promising note has been struck with the possible reconciliation of Zaire and Angola, at odds since the civil was which followed Angolan independence from Portugal.
 The President of both countries are at the summit, and the OAU is to set up a commission to supervise a return to normal relations between them.
 The commission is also expected to oversee the repair and re-opening of the Benguela Railway, which carried copper from Zambia and Zaire to the Angolan Atlantic port of Lobito until it was closed in 1975.

 SYNOPSIS: Most delegates arrived at Khartoum Airport on Monday (17 July) where they were greeted by Sudan's President Ja'afar al-Nimeiri, the new Chairman of the OAU for the next 12 months.